Argentines, in shadow of crisis, weigh vote for change ahead of Sunday ballot

 “I am a trader and I see it.
 The need for work and all the small companies that have fallen.
 That directly influences us - it’s like a domino effect.”

-Reporting by Cassandra Garrison and Marina Lammertyn in Misiones, Miguel Lo Bianco and Joan Manuel Lopez in Buenos; Writing by Adam Jourdan, Editing by Chizu Nomiyama
+Reporting by Cassandra Garrison and Marina Lammertyn in Misiones, Miguel Lo Bianco and Joan Manuel Lopez in Buenos; Writing by Adam Jourdan, Editing by Chizu Nomiyama and Cynthia Osterman